Children’s Grief Awareness Week

 Supporting children and families at Martlets

-It is important that people have space for those conversations whether at home or when they are with us at the Hospice.
+It is important that people have space for those conversations whether at home or when they are with us at the hospice.
 If I were an inpatient, I would want to be able to see my children interacting in a natural way when they visit; Martlets really enables that.
-Our new patient rooms are more spacious and easier to relax in and are all ensuite.
-They also have bigger ‘cuddle beds’ and sofabedsto lounge on.
+Our patient rooms are spacious and comfortable with ensuite bathrooms.
+They also have larger ‘cuddle beds’ and sofabedsto lounge on.
 This avoids visitors having to crowd around the bed on chairs (which can sometimes feel overwhelming for patients) andallows for more natural interaction.
+We’vealso got a designated family area where families can have a bit of time out of the patient room if they need to and to feel comfortable.
+The gardens allow for family relationships to play out more naturally too.

 For further information, please visit: